-My job is determined by the issues a couple present.
-I will listen; keep the lines of communication open; brainstorm ideas; create options; reality-test the couple; and assist the couple in their decision making process.
-Mediators help keep the couple focused on the issues at hand.
-Keeping focused on the issues allows the mediator to assist in finding a path to move forward, rather than remaining in the past.
+My job is determined by the issues a case presents.
+I will listen; keep the lines of communication open; brainstorm ideas; create options; reality-test the couple; and assist where possible in the decision making process.
+I strive to keep the parties focused on the issues at hand.
+Keeping focused on the issues allows me to assist in finding a path to move forward, rather than remaining in the past.

 Does the Mediator Pick Sides or "Judge" the Case?

-mediator is neutral and doesn't "work" for either parent.
+A mediator is neutral and doesn't "work" for either party.
 That means that I as the mediator cannot give legal advice to either party.
 I must remain neutral no matter what the situation.
 Also, I do not decide the result, as a judge would do.
-Rather, I attempt to assist the divorcing couple in formulating ideas that can eventually lead to agreements that work for both parents/spouses in the long term.
+Rather, I attempt to assist the parties in formulating ideas that can eventually lead to agreements that resolve the case.

 Do I Have to Go to Mediation?